davidwisch/physicscode/site/examples/basic_arrays.markdown

 {% endhighlight %}

 <a name="python-multilist"></a>
-### Multidimentional Arrays with Lists
+### Multidimensional Arrays with Lists

 Multidimentaional arrays are usefull when you're storing data that's more complex than a single list of numbers.
-For instance, if you wanted to store X,Y coordinates, multidimentional arrays lend themselves to this task quite nicely.
+For instance, if you wanted to store X,Y coordinates, multidimensional arrays lend themselves to this task quite nicely.

-There's no "good" way to handle a multidimentional datatype  structure in Python without using NumPy.
+There's no "good" way to handle a multidimensional datatype  structure in Python without using NumPy.
 However, in a pinch, and if your dataset isn't too large, embededded lists can do the trick.

-Here's an example of using embedded lists to create a multitdimentional array:
+Here's an example of using embedded lists to create a multidimensional array:

 {% highlight python %}
 {% file python/basic_arrays_multilist.py %}